phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 ## Potential problems / future work?

-- nothing ensures language does not switch mid sentence → Apparently not an issue
+- Nothing ensures language does not switch mid sentence → Apparently not an issue
     - but maybe we want to allow this? (append utterances from different languages)

 . . .

-- uniform random parameter initialization with [-0.1, 0.1] sounds bad
+- Uniform random parameter initialization with [-0.1, 0.1] sounds bad

 . . .

-- does not work in realtime (without complete input utterance)
+- Does not work in realtime (without complete input utterance)
     - Bidirectional LSTM in encoder
         - Could try one directional, but Language ID would completely break
         - aggregate limited number of future frames (e.g. add 500ms latency between input and output)
-    - CTC in realtime?
+    - Does CTC work in real time?
     - Attention does not work in realtime

 . . .

-- Unbalanced language sets
+- Unbalanced language sets (500h CH, 2.9h PR)
-- same latin characters are used for multiple languages, while others (RU, CN, JP) get their own character set
+- Same latin characters are used for multiple languages, while others (RU, CH, JP) get their own character set
+    - Try transliterating them to Latin?

+# Thank you for your attention

 ## ...